adityakamat24/ScanAI/README.md

 ## Safety Notice

-SafeScan is designed to assist with allergen and ingredient identification but should not be used as the sole method for determining product safety.
+ScanAI is designed to assist with allergen and ingredient identification but should not be used as the sole method for determining product safety.
 Always read product labels carefully and consult with healthcare professionals for severe allergies or sensitivities.

 ## License